aspnetboilerplate/aspnetboilerplate/doc/WebSite/SignalR-Integration.md

     }

-Then use **MapSignalR** method in your OWIN startup class as you always
+Then use then **MapSignalR** method in your OWIN startup class as you always
 do:

     [assembly: OwinStartup(typeof(Startup))]